 “Hundreds of Alabamians lose cash, cars, and other property under this practice every year,” said Robyn Hyden of the nonprofit Alabama Arise.
 “Many of them are never convicted of a crime—or even charged with one.
 And many people can’t afford to hire a lawyer to challenge these seizures in court.”

 In October 2016, for example, Trey Crozier was reversing his car, a Mercury Sable, out of a driveway in the town of Castleberry in southern Alabama.
-Two police officers approached him and searched Crozier and his passenger.
-The officers had stopped Crozier for backing out of a driveway improperly.
+Two police officers approached and searched him and his passenger.
+The officers had stopped the man for backing out of a driveway improperly.

-Crozier was never charged with a crime.
+The man was never charged with a crime.
 Nor was he charged with the traffic offense he had been stopped for.
-Nonetheless, the police officers towed Crozier’s car and took $1,750 in case they found.
-Although they later returned Crozier his car after he paid a $500 impound fee, police retained his cash.
-The then-police chief, Tracy Hawsey, claimed in a series of Facebook posts that Crozier’s cash was drug money.
+Nonetheless, the police officers towed his car and took $1,750 in case they found.
+Although they later returned his car after he paid a $500 impound fee, police retained his cash.
+The then-police chief, Tracy Hawsey, claimed in a series of Facebook posts that the man’s cash was drug money.
 The money was never returned.

-“We didn’t have much [money],” explained Jackson.
+“We didn’t have much [money],” explained the former mayor.
 “So Hawsey come to me and said, ‘There is a lot of crime in this town and a lot of drugs coming through this town.’
 So he said, ‘why don’t we set up a court system to get some money coming in?’”

 If it becomes law, SB 191 would set up a public-facing website and a system to track seizures in the state.
 This bill, according to Barry Matson, executive director of the Alabama District Attorneys Association, will offer “unprecedented transparency” and will additionally “publicly identify all asset forfeiture dollars and expenses by separating them into audited accounts with detailed individual line items.”